-If you’re looking for a fast and affordable fix for minor smile flaws, tooth bonding may be right for you.
+If you’re looking for a fast and affordable fix for minor smile flaws, tooth bonding in Claremore may be right for you.
 Unlike veneers or crowns, which are created in an off-site dental lab and then applied to your teeth, bonding involves applying layers of tooth-colored resin directly to your teeth, then “curing” it with a special light.

 Compared to some other cosmetic treatments, dental bonding is:

 - Convenient – You won’t have to wait for an outside lab to make your dental restoration.
 A tooth bonding procedure can be completed in a single appointment.

 - Noninvasive – All we need to do to prepare teeth for bonding is roughen the surface.
 No removal of enamel is required.

 - Reversible – Because no enamel is removed, the procedure is reversible.

 - Affordable – Bonding involves less up-front cost than treatments like veneers or crowns.